• Skip to primary navigation

 Home » Recipes » Main Dishes

-This Chicken, Bacon and Vegetable soup is absolutely our favourite chicken soup.
+This Chicken and Bacon Soup with vegetables is absolutely our favourite chicken soup.
 Even my son who isn’t a massive soup fan, enjoys this one.
 This is actually based on a chicken stew recipe from bbcgoodfood.com that I used to make years ago.
 Over time I tweaked and evolved it into a chunky soup packed with flavour.

-Chicken Bacon and Vegetable Soup - chunky chicken soup - family meals
+Chicken & Bacon Soup - with vegetables - family meals

 Using bone-in, skin-on chicken thighs and smoked bacon, gives the broth a satisfying richness.
 I double down by adding tomato paste paired with thyme and garlic for a really full-bodied broth.
 The mushrooms and the carrots work in harmony with everything else to complete this hearty soup.
 It’s the perfect meal to end a cold winters day.

 You can make four servings of this soup for just £1.80 per serving*.
-Wondering how to adapt this recipe for your family?
-See here >
+Now even though there is salty bacon in this soup, it is still possible to share this meal with a weaning baby, see how here >

 *when ingredients are bought from Aldi.

-The Stars of my Chicken Bacon and Vegetable Soup
+The Stars of my Chicken and Bacon Soup

 The Chicken Thighs